You'd be surprised to learn that some of the best chefs work in seniors' lodges and long term care centres. And I bet you're wondering why?

 Every chef I've talked to said the creativity aspect is simply a 'trade-off,' like anything else.
 Maybe they can't be quite as creative as they could at as a chef at a restaurant, but there's still room for creativity.
 And having some semblance of a 'normal life' and seeing their families is a bigger priority to them.

-I am always in awe of how two little ingredients can create something so darn delicious!
+2 Ingredient recipes: I am always in awe of how two little ingredients can create something so darn delicious!
+When you try this recipe you won't believe it's only white chocolate and whipped cream!
 And we already know that some of the very best recipes are the simplest, like this Weight Watchers 2 Ingredient Pizza Dough!

-2 Ingredient White Chocolate Whipped Cream Frosting (Ganache)
+📋 2 Ingredient White Chocolate Whipped Cream Frosting (Ganache) Recipe

 - 8 ounces -(2 bars) of white baking chocolate *Do NOT use white chocolate chips!